www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/candidate-ingestion/_introduction.md

 Your Consumer Secret is confidential, and is best kept private.
 Greenhouse will request to encrypt the Consumer Secret before we send it to you via email.
 </aside>

 The partner should use this information to initiate an OAuth 2.0 flow in their application.
 Note the customer user can rescind this at any time.
-Further information about how to configure this (including a sample Ruby Gem) can be found [on GitHub.](https://github.com/grnhse/omniauth-greenhouse)

 When the user attempts to connect with Greenhouse, they will see a prompt asking them to confirm the connection.
 This prompt will then associate the user’s account in the partner system with their Greenhouse account.